Justice, Selectively

 June 5, 1934

 A pivotal moment occurred on June 5, 1934, when a committee of elite Nazi lawyers, including the radical Roland Freisler, met to draft the legislation that would become the Nuremberg Laws.
 The transcript of this meeting reveals a startlingly detailed engagement with American state and federal statutes.
-Franz Gürtner, the Reich Minister of Justice, presented a memorandum outlining the American approach to racial classification, second-class citizenship, and anti-miscegenation.
+Franz Gürtner, the Reich Minister of Justice, presented a memorandum outlining the American approach to racial classification, second-class citizenship, and the criminalization of interracial marriage.

 The influence was deeply practical.
 Nazi scholar Heinrich Krieger provided research on U.S. race laws based on his time in Arkansas, showing how the U.S. successfully used "covert devices" and "subterfuges" to bypass constitutional guarantees of equality.
 Freisler notably observed that American jurisprudence would "suit us perfectly," specifically admiring the way the U.S. relegated various populations to second- and third-class status.